 - Go to the iCloud tab and choose a storage setting.

 Pause library uploads to iCloud

-- On your iPhone, iPad, or iPod touch, go to Settings > [your name] > iCloud > Photos.
-You can also open the Photos app, go to the Photos tab, and scroll to the bottom of your screen.
+- On your iPhone, iPad, or iPod touch, open the Photos app, go to the Library tab, and tap All Photos.
+Then scroll to the bottom of your screen.

 - On your Mac, open the Photos app.
 Select Library in the sidebar, then click All Photos in the list of tabs in the toolbar.
 Scroll to the bottom of your photos and click Pause.